-Three talented Acadian musicians with deep roots in the Chéticamp region, have been coming together as a group since 2004 to share their community’s traditional songs and the stories behind them.
-Jean-René Bourgeois was a founding member of Les Habitants, a band that recorded and toured a repertoire of 18th century French music with many historical connections to Cape Breton’s Acadian song traditions.
+Les Zorvenants share the traditional songs of their community, Cheticamp.
+Jean-René Bourgeois is a founding member of Les Habitants, a band that recorded and toured a repertoire of 18th century French music with many historical connections to Cape Breton’s Acadian song traditions.
 Marcel LeFort has been performing professionally since his early teens.
 His musical adaptability has thick Acadian roots and he has played with Cyril MacPhee, J.P.
-Cormier, Ronald Bourgeois and the Phantoms over the years.
+Cormier, Ronald Bourgeois and the Phantoms.
 Robert Deveaux spent much of his youth in the dance halls of Cape Breton playing Scottish fiddle and piano before rekindling his relationship with traditional Acadian songs.

 Singing in English, Scottish Gaelic and Irish, Lewis MacKinnon performs regularly as a solo artist and as a member of the East Coast group, the Jug in Hand Band.
 Playing rhythm guitar, MacKinnon has shared his powerful baritone voice with audiences in the coffee shops, pubs and concert halls of Eastern Canada, New England, Scotland and Ireland.
 In 2006 he released an all Gaelic recording titled, A’ Seo (“Here”) which earned him an ECMA nomination in the Roots/Traditional category.
 In 2010, he completed his first all-English solo recording, titled “Making More Of It”.